Woodes Rogers: Activities in England, second term, and death

 With both the government and his former partners refusing to honour his debts, Rogers was released from debtor's prison only when his creditors took pity on him and absolved him of his debts.
 Even so, Rogers wrote that he was "perplexed with the melancholy prospect of [his] affairs".
 In 1722 or 1723, Rogers was approached by a man writing a history of piracy, and supplied him with information.
 The resulting work, A General History of the Robberies and Murders of the Most Notorious Pyrates, published under the pseudonym Captain Charles Johnson, was an enormous hit on both sides of the Atlantic, and catapulted Rogers for the second time to the status of a national hero.
 With public attention focused on him again, Rogers was successful in 1726 in petitioning the king for financial redress.
 King George I granted him a pension, retroactive to 1721, and the king's son and successor, George II, reappointed him as governor on 22 October 1728.

-The Bahamas did not come under external threat during Rogers' second term, but the reappointed governor had difficulties.
+The Bahamas did not come under external threat during Rogers's second term, but the reappointed governor had difficulties.
 Still seeking to bolster the island's defences, Rogers sought imposition of a local tax.
-The assembly, which had been instituted in Rogers' absence, objected, and Rogers responded by dissolving it.
+The assembly, which had been instituted in Rogers's absence, objected, and Rogers responded by dissolving it.
 The governmental battle exhausted Rogers, who again went to Charleston in early 1731 in an attempt to recover his health.
 Though he returned in July 1731, he never truly regained his health, and died in Nassau on 15 July 1732.

 A harbour-side street in Nassau is named for Rogers.
 "Piracy expelled, commerce restored" remained the motto of the Bahamas until the islands gained independence in 1973.